wkgcass/vproxy/doc/lb-example.md

 list-detail server in server-group ngx
 ```

-Create a `server-groups` resource, and attach group `ngx` to the new resource.
+Create a `upstream` resource, and attach group `ngx` to the new resource.

 ```
-add server-groups backend-groups
+add upstream backend-groups
-add server-group ngx to server-groups backend-groups
+add server-group ngx to upstream backend-groups
 ```

 #### 5. TCP LB